 Leashed dogs are allowed on paved trails only, so you can take them to Mirror Lake and the two falls, along with other paved areas.

-I hope this helps you plan an awesome trip to Yosemite National Park in the fall or winter season!
+I hope this helps you plan an awesome trip to Yosemite National Park in the fall or early winter season!
 There so MANY fun things to do in the park and so many trails.
 Did you know that 90% of visitors never see anything beyond the valley?
 That’s because the park is HUGE!
 I’ve explored a bit of Tuolumne Meadows passing through on my way to June Lake Loop, but these high sierra areas of the park deserve a whole travel guide of their own.

 Basically, if you have additional Yosemite travel tips to add, please leave a comment below so everyone can see it.
 If you have any questions at all, please leave a comment below or DM me on Instagram @thewhimsysoul and I’ll be happy to help!